oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 The authorization grant format and content is part of a contract between the authorization servers.
 To achieve a maintainable and flexible systems clients SHOULD NOT request a specific `requested_token_type` during the token exchange and SHOULD NOT require a certain format or parse the authorization grant (for instance in caes of JWT).
 The `issued_token_type` parameter in the response indicates the type and SHOULD be passed into the asseration request.
 This allows flexibility for authorization servers to change format and content.

-Authorization servers MAY pick an existing grant type such us `urn:ietf:params:oauth:grant-type:jwt-bearer` to indicate a JWT or `urn:ietf:params:oauth:grant-type:saml2-bearer` to indicate SAML.
+Authorization servers MAY use an existing grant type such us `urn:ietf:params:oauth:grant-type:jwt-bearer` to indicate a JWT or `urn:ietf:params:oauth:grant-type:saml2-bearer` to indicate SAML.
 Other grant types MAY be used to indicate other formats.

 ### Transcribing claims